top of page

 • Fall: match where fish are cruising

 Slow retrieves catch more fish than fast strips.
 A leech that crawls gets eaten.
-When fish are deep (30ft or deeper) utilize full sinking lines with a vertical lightly jigged presentation.
+When fish are deep (30ft or deeper), utilize full sinking lines with a vertical lightly jigged presentation.

 Mysids and Deep-Water Feeding